Making films without breaking the bank

 Cost:

-$400 CAD
+$800 CAD

-Course Breakdown:
+Course Breakdown

-Module 1: Introduction
+Module 1: Introduction - May 12

-Module 2: Writing For Micro-Budget
+Module 2: Writing For Micro-Budget - May 19

-Students will learn how to write for a micro-budget film, and how the process differs from a larger budget film.
+Students will learn how to write for a micro-budget film, and how the process differs from a larger budget projects.
 We will focus on character-driven storytelling, writing for specific locations, and learning how to work around budget limitations.

-Module 3: Script Breakdown
+Module 3: Script Breakdown - May 26

 A script breakdown is one of the most useful tools a producer has.
 Without it, it is next to impossible to create a realistic budget and schedule for a film.

-Module 4: Budget
+Module 4: Budget - June 2

 A film budget is the most important document for a film, especially at the micro-budget level where every dollar counts.
-A detailed budget not only determines how much capital you need to make your film but is also required by all funding agencies.
+A detailed budget not only determines how much money you need to make your film but is also required by all possible funding agencies.
 Knowing how to properly prepare a film budget, line by line, is essential for every filmmaker.

 Students will learn how to budget for a micro-budget film, using their script breakdowns.
 Focusing on the essentials, students will learn what line items and bare minimums are needed to start production.